stormboy/whims/README.md

     http://localhost:8000/

-or if you are running on a different server or changed the serverPort configuration
+or if you are running on a different server or changed the "port" value in the configuration

     http://yourhost:yourport/